 Despite the essential role of MAT in treating OUD and in preventing harm, including death, an important gap persists between the need for and the availability of MAT.
-More than 30 million people live in US counties without a single prescriber for addiction treatment, and even if existing treatment capacity is reached, one million people would still lack access to treatment.36 Expanding access to OUD medications is considered an important public health strategy for countering the opioid epidemic.20
+More than 30 million people live in US counties without a single prescriber for addiction treatment20 and currently only about 20% of patients with OUD are receiving treatment21 Expanding access to OUD medications is considered an important public health strategy for countering the opioid epidemic.12

 Populations in prisons and jails present a unique challenge for MAT, as regular use of heroin or other opioids is common prior to incarceration.
-For example, nearly 50% of people on arrival at the Middlesex Sheriff's office in Massachusetts require medically supervised withdrawal from opioids.37 Few correctional settings in the US offer MAT for inmates to reduce diversion.36 This lack of access leads to a vicious cycle of in-prison use of diverted methadone or buprenorphine for controlling withdrawal and cravings and negative beliefs about opioid agonist therapy.36 During imprisonment, tolerance of opioids is diminished and the risk for death from overdose is greatly increased upon release.
+For example, nearly 50% of people on arrival at the Middlesex Sheriff's office in Massachusetts require medically supervised withdrawal from opioids46.
+However, currently few correctional settings in the US offer MAT for inmates.20 The lack of access drives diversion for self-medication to control withdrawal and cravings.
+This diversion reinforces negative beliefs about opioid agonist therapy in correctional settings.20 During imprisonment, tolerance of opioids is diminished and the risk for death from overdose is greatly increased upon release.